hapax/hapax.github.io/assets/fractals.md

 describable by a *deterministic* fractal either.
 But perhaps it can be described by a random fractal!

-First, let's see what a local random approximation means.
+First, let's see what a local random approximation means (also called *stochastic derivatives*).
 A natural guess is

 $$